-- The canister type flushing mechanism which Kohler has dubbed the “AquaPiston” is both more efficient and powerful at getting rid of waste than an old-school flapper type of toilet.
-This built also results in significantly less leaking which means you won’t have to listen to your toilet running to fill up the bowl at odd times.
+- The canister-type flushing mechanism which Kohler has dubbed the “AquaPiston” is both more efficient and powerful at getting rid of waste than an old-school flapper type of toilet.
+This build also results in significantly less leaking which means you won’t have to listen to your toilet running to fill up the bowl at odd times.

 - Several color options make this an easy fit for any home or decoration style.

 - The toilet is specifically made to be a comfortable height for sitting while also making it easier to sit and stand.

 At the end of the day, I firmly believe that this toilet is an excellent option for a heavy person.
 If the style is in keeping with your personal preference, you really can’t go wrong!